j-chimienti/tweets_analyzer/README.md

 **Note:**

-I added a delete script
+1. I added a delete script
+1. keys are loaded from .env see .env.example

 ### Installation